 Whilst playing a part in office politics is risky, and definitely not a tactic to get involved in, having an understanding of the politics that exists within your organisation is essential.
 Being able to effectively and appropriately articulate yourself through these murky waters is invaluable if you want to remain in an organisation long-term.

 For this reason, effective communication skills are an essential part of leadership, as they are a key tool to help you navigate your way through potentially disruptive politics.

-Obviously you know what technology skills you need to do you current job, but don’t stop there if you want to prepare for the future.
+Obviously, you know what technology skills you need to do your current job but don’t stop there if you want to prepare for the future.
 Arm yourself with more knowledge.
 You cannot read a blog at the moment without the mention of digital disruption in organisations.
-If you can build a reputation for being able to face these challenges head on, your value will definitely increase.
+If you can build a reputation for being able to face these challenges head-on, your value will definitely increase.

 When you have ideas, bring them to the table, own them, be willing to fight for them and drive them to completion.
 Caring about the business is a great trait in a leader.

 The resource of a trusted mentor or coach can be invaluable.
 Someone to talk to and bounce ideas off, someone to guide, to question and to keep you accountable.
 If you have never used a mentor or a coach, officially or unofficially, it is highly recommended.
 A lot of the time, if chosen appropriately, these people, whilst not doing the work for you, can help guide you based on their own personal experience.